aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-1.md

 </p><blockquote>
 <code>
-target: source1 ... sourceN :value: $(command)<br/>
+target: source1 ... sourceN :value: $(command)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;$(command)
 </code>
 </blockquote>

-i.e. when the command changes the rule &quot;fires&quot; and is executed.
+i.e. when the command changes the rule "fires" and is executed.
 This is an automatic addition, and it is very useful: When you start a build after changing parameters (e.g. include paths) OMake automatically detects which commands have changed because of this, and reruns these.